-ENTRANCE TO THE BUILDING - The main entrance of East High is Door #1.
+ENTRANCE TO THE BUILDING - The main entrance of East High is Door #1 on the South side of the building.
 Building hours are 7:00 a.m. to 4:00 p.m.
-Students are expected to be at their after school activities, in designated areas or exiting the building 5 minutes after the end of the school day.
+Students can enter the building through Main Entrance by flagpole or the South Concourse door by the gymnasium.
+Students are expected to be at their after school activities, in designated areas or exiting the building 5 minutes after the end of their school day.
 Students should have rides pick them up by 4:00 p.m.
 No other entrances will be open prior to or during the school day.
 In order to maintain a secure building it is strictly prohibited for any student to grant access into the building to any known or unknown person from the outside.
-This includes propping or leaving a door open.
-Students violating this expectation may be subject to disciplinary action.
+This includes propping or leav-ing a door open.
+Stydents violating this expectation may be subject to disciplinary action.

 PARKING REGULATIONS - Parking on campus is a privilege not a right.
 Any student observed driving recklessly may have this privilege revoked.
 All student parking is located at the Seacrest Field parking lot, south of East High (includes gravel lot).
 All other parking areas adjacent to the school building are assigned to visitors and staff only.
 It is imperative that students adhere to all parking requirements.
-Parents, please use the drop-off and pickup zones when dropping off/picking up your students.
+Parents, please use the drop-off and pick-up zones when dropping off/picking up your students.